simonvomeyser/simple-web-dev/resources/markdown/response-cache-statamic.md

 ## Why though?

 You may ask "why the hassle, Statamic already comes with a pretty good cache".
-While this might be true and I am by no means an expert in the awesome work the Statamic Team is doing I found Spatie's response cache making my pages much faster.

-Especially on landing pages that iterate through a lot of collections I found a quite remarkable speed improvement with this approach.
-Let me know your experiences, maybe on Twitter <3

-So long
+You are right, and in essence this approach should yield quite similar results like [Application Driver](https://statamic.dev/static-caching#application-driver) approach of the build in statamic cache.

+I found a little speed improvement in this approach though, but this could be because I mostly create Statamic sites with Blade views instead of using Antlers, the Statamic templating engine.

+If you use this or not, I just wanted to share what I learned 👍

+Best!
 Simon